Introduction to Market Segmentation and Targeting

 - Objectives and resources are available to cater to the targeted audience.

-Targeting also helps to accumulate more accurate and precise data about the consumer aspirations, wants, needs, demands, behavior, and attitude towards the product/services which in return helps in narrowing the consumer market.
+Targeting also helps to accumulate more accurate and precise data about the consumer aspirations, wants, needs, demands, behavior, and attitude towards the product/services, which helps narrow the consumer market.
 In simple words, targeting helps to refine the market and consumer needs.
 Positioning refers to the design and development of a position for each market.
-Thus, before positioning a product or a market strategy in the market, the marketing team must ensure that the market has been segmented properly and the marketing strategy is developed as per the consumer’s aspiration which will benefit both the consumer and the company.
+Thus, before positioning a product or a market strategy in the market, the marketing team must ensure that the market has been segmented properly and the marketing strategy is developed as per the consumer’s aspiration, which will benefit both the consumer and the company.

 Need for Target Marketing

-Target marketing aims at cutting down the costs because the resources and efforts are not wasted on broadcasting or to reach and please everyone instead selected sections of the consumers are approached who feature the tendency of consuming or buying the product and services.
+Target marketing aims to cut down the costs because the resources and efforts are not wasted on broadcasting or reaching and pleasing everyone; instead, selected sections of the consumers are approached who feature the tendency to consume or buy the product and services.
 Thus, targeting helps to increase business revenue by targeting the right consumers.
 Target marketing thus aims at investing marketing efforts at a particular segment of consumers making the marketing, promotion, pricing of the products/services easier in a cost-efficient manner.